if-ai/ComfyUI-IF_AI_tools/README.md

-This Repo is now Archived.
+##This Repo is now Archived.##
-I am focusing my efforts on this new, similar repo. https://github.com/comfy-deploy/comfyui-llm-toolkit
+Thank you for the support you gave to my nodes.

-Sorry for the inconvenience, and thank you for the support you gave to my nodes.
+A similar repo with many of the same functionalities can be found here https://github.com/comfy-deploy/comfyui-llm-toolkit

 [![ComfyUI-IF_AI_tools](https://img.youtube.com/vi/QAnapTWnawU/0.jpg)](https://youtu.be/QAnapTWnawU?si=Uomv_NXT2n2Mg9rG)